commercialhaskell/stack/doc/faq.md

 the snapshot in more detail.

-The snapshot is determined by finding the relevant project-level configuration file (`stack.yaml`) for the directory you're running the command from.
+The snapshot is determined by finding the relevant project-level configuration file (`stack.yaml`, by default) for the directory you're running the command from.
 This essentially works by:

 1. Check for a `STACK_YAML` environment variable or the `--stack-yaml` command line argument